Teddy Bear (1981 film): Plot

 Rysiek (Stanisław Tym, who also co-wrote the screenplay), the shrewd manager of a state-sponsored sports club, has to travel to London before his ex-wife Irena (Barbara Burska) gets there to collect a large sum of money from their joint savings account.

 However, getting out of a communist country is never easy, even for a well-connected operator like Rysiek.
-After his wife destroys Rysiek's hard to get passport he is stranded in Warsaw while she's off to London.
-The circumstances force him to plot a Byzantine scheme with support of his equally cunning friend.
+After his wife destroys Rysiek's hard-to-get passport, he is stranded in Warsaw, while she's off to London.
+The circumstances force him to plot a Byzantine scheme with the support of his equally cunning friend.
 Their plan involves a movie production as well as tracking down a look-alike (also played by Tym) to "borrow" their passport.

 Hilarity ensues as Bareja gives the audience a guided tour of the corruption, absurd bureaucracy, pervasive bribery and flourishing black market that pervaded socialism in the People's Republic of Poland.

 The titular (teddy) bear is a nickname given to the main character, but also a big straw-bear used in a corruption scheme.
 Perhaps playing on the well-established Russian Bear trope, Misha is the mascot of the 1980 Moscow Olympic Games, the same year as the film.